Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes: Introduction

-Boyd and Legault proved this statement for $k=3$.
-Specifically, they showed that the everywhere $\frac{4}{5}$ vector for a 3-edge-connected graph $G$ dominates a convex combination of 2-edge-connected {\em subgraphs} of $G$ (a subgraph has at most one copy of an edge)~\cite{philip6/7}.
-The factor of $\frac{4}{5}$ was subsequently improved even further to $\frac{7}{9}$~\cite{philip}.
-However, these proofs do not yield polynomial-time algorithms.
-This gives rise to the following natural problem: \textit{Find small $\alpha$ such that the everywhere $\alpha$ vector for a 3-edge-connected graph $G$ dominates a convex combination of 2-edge-connected subgraphs of $G$ and this convex combination can be found \textbf{in polynomial time}.} As pointed out in \cite{philip6/7}, this is equivalent to the same problem stated for 3-edge-connected {\em cubic} graphs (see Lemma 2.2~\cite{philip6/7}).
-The best-known answer to this question is $\frac{8}{9}$~\cite{cheriyan19992,uniform}.
+However, these proofs do not yield polynomial-time (approximation) algorithms for the 2ECS problem, which is the problem of finding a minimum weight 2-edge-connected spanning {\em subgraph} of $G$ (henceforth a {\em 2-edge-connected subgraph of $G$}).
+This gives rise to the following natural problem: \textit{Find a small positive rational number $\alpha$ such that for a 3-edge-connected graph $G=(V,E)$, the vector $\alpha \chi^E$ dominates a convex combination of 2-edge-connected subgraphs of $G$ and this convex combination can be found \textbf{in polynomial time}.} The best-known answer to this question is $\frac{8}{9}$~\cite{cheriyan19992,uniform}.
 (If we allow 2-edge-connected multigraphs instead of 2-edge-connected subgraphs, the best-known answer to this question is $\frac{15}{17}$~\cite{uniform}.)
 In this paper, we improve this factor.

-One consequence of Theorem \ref{uniformcover} is a polynomial-time algorithm to write $(\frac{6}{5} + \frac{1}{120})x$ as a convex combination of 2-edge-connected multigraphs when $x$ is a half-integer triangle point. \begin{restatable}{theorem}{uniformCover} Let $G$ be a 3-edge-connected graph.
-The everywhere $\frac{7}{8}$ vector for $G$ dominates a convex combination of 2-edge-connected subgraphs of $G$.
+\begin{restatable}{theorem}{uniformCover} Let $G=(V,E)$ be a 3-edge-connected graph.
+The vector $\frac{7}{8}\chi^E$ dominates a convex combination of 2-edge-connected subgraphs of $G$.
 Moreover, this convex combination can be found in time polynomial in the size of $G$. \end{restatable}

+We can improve this factor to $\frac{41}{47}$ (Theorem \ref{doubled-edges}) when we are finding convex combination of multigraphs (i.e., when we allow doubled edges).
+One consequence of Theorem \ref{uniformcover} is a polynomial-time algorithm to write $(\frac{6}{5} + \frac{1}{120})x$ as a convex combination of 2-edge-connected multigraphs when $x$ is a half-integer triangle point (see Theorem 5.1 in \cite{arash-phd2020}.)
+Half-integer triangle points were introduced in \cite{Boyd-Carr-2011} as a class of points for which the conjectured lower bound of $\frac{4}{3}$ for integrality gap of TSP with the subtour elimination relaxation is achieved.
+Later \cite{alexander2006integrality} showed that this class also achieves the conjectured lower bound of $\frac{6}{5}$ for $\alpha^{\HK}_{\EC}$.
+Boyd and Legault \cite{philip6/7} showed that $\frac{6}{5}$ is also an upper bound on $\alpha^{\HK}_{\EC}$ when restricted to half-integer triangle points.
+However, their proof does not yield an (efficient) approximation algorithm.
+We also remark that very recently, Boyd et al., gave an efficient algorithm to write $\frac{7}{8} \chi^E$ as a convex combination of 2-edge-connected {\em multigraphs} when $G=(V,E)$ is 3-edge-connected~\cite{boyd_et_al:LIPIcs:2020:12664}.